How To Install Google Chrome on Debian 12 – [3 Easy Ways]

 B: Through Debian 12 Software Install Application

-On Debian 12 and other Debian-based Linux distributions, there is an application named Software Install which is primarily to install packages through their setup file.
-Users who are more comfortable with using the Debian graphical user interface will find this method convenient.
-Simply navigate to the downloads directory and open the deb file in the software tool:
+On Debian 12 and other Debian-based Linux distributions, there is an application named Software Install, which is primarily used to install packages through their setup file.
+Users who are more comfortable using the Debian graphical user interface will find this method convenient.
+Simply navigate to the downloads directory and open the .deb file in the software tool:

 Opening Google Chrome deb file on Debian 12 via its software install application